Updated June 2024

 On rainy days, we’ve also enjoyed the Great Lakes Aquarium and the Lake Superior Railroad Museum.

-For anyone interested in checking Duluth out in the winter (and I would highly recommend it for the opportunity to see one (or several) frozen waterfalls, head up between Thanksgiving and New Years and enjoy Bentleyville.
+For anyone interested in checking Duluth out in the winter (and I would highly recommend it for the opportunity to see one, or several, frozen waterfalls), head up between Thanksgiving and New Years and enjoy Bentleyville.
 This is the largest outdoor Christmas light display in the state of Minnesota.

 One more shout out to the Edgewater Hotel - For parents, consider a weekend of winter hiking during the day, the waterpark in the afternoon, and Bentleyville at nighttime.
-Or, skip Bentleyville and enjoy one of the winter 3-day weekends in Duluth at the Edgewater, and enjoy some longer hikes through the snow during the day.
+Or, skip Bentleyville and use one of the winter 3-day weekends in Duluth at the Edgewater, and enjoy some longer hikes through the snow during the days.
 We’ve had a lot of fun during the winter in Duluth, even when it’s quite cold.

 3) Two Harbors, MN